arg0naut91/neatRanges/README.md

     3 2222     B- 2017-01-01 2017-01-31
     4 2222     B- 2018-01-01 2020-02-01

-We can address timestamps in a similar way, only now we need to specify the `dimension` as `timestamp`:
+We can address timestamps in a similar way, only now we need to specify the `dimension` as `timestamp`.

+Let's say that now we're dealing with individuals and the way they spend their time:

         id       diary          start_time            end_time
     1 1111     reading 2014-01-01 14:00:00 2014-01-01 14:59:59